Table of Contents

 - Used in agriculture and medicine where it is used as a disinfectant, fungicide, fumigant and preservative.

 - Formaldehyde is used to produce a wide array of products, particularly building materials.

 What is formaldehyde made from?

-Formaldehyde (HCHO), also known as methanal, an organic compound, the simplest of the aldehydes, used in large quantities in a number of processes of chemical processing.
-It is formed primarily by methanol vapor-phase oxidation, and is commonly sold as formalin, an aqueous solution of 37 percent.
+Formaldehyde (HCHO), also known as methanal, is an organic compound, the simplest of the aldehydes, used in large quantities in a number of processes of chemical processing.
+It is formed primarily by methanol vapour-phase oxidation and is commonly sold as formalin, an aqueous solution of 37 percent.